aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/_index.md

 ## How to Execute a Simple Mail Merge Operation

 Once your template is ready, you can start performing the simple mail merge operation.
-Aspose.Words allows you to execute a simple mail merge operation using different [Execute](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.mail_merge#execute_stringarray_objectarray) methods that accept various data objects as the data source.
+Aspose.Words enables you to execute a simple mail merge operation using different [Execute](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.mail_merge#execute_stringarray_objectarray) methods that accept various data objects as the data source.

 The following code example shows how to execute a simple mail merge operation using one of the [Execute](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.mail_merge#execute_stringarray_objectarray) method: